AnthonyKuang/ProjectLumiere/README.md

 We are sponsored in full by Hack+ and Vercel.

+**Update** `lumiere.codes` has sunsetted.
+We have since taken down an environment variable that resulted in users being unable to authenticate and access their posts.
+Please reach out if there are any inconveniences.
+Project Lumiere extends our sincerest gratitude to @wooorm at @unifiedjs for offering so much advice online about the MDX ecosystem.

-Welcome to the repository of Project Lumiere, the CS publication platform with superpowers!
-This repository houses the source code for the website in its entirety, built with [Next.js](https://nextjs.org) and [TailwindCSS](https://tailwindcss.com) and deployed on [Vercel](https://vercel.com?utm_source=lumiere&utm_campaign=oss).
+Welcome to the repository of `lumiere.codes`, the CS publication platform with editing superpowers!
+This repository contains the source code for the website and editing libraries, built with [Next.js](https://nextjs.org) and [TailwindCSS](https://tailwindcss.com) and deployed on [Vercel](https://vercel.com?utm_source=lumiere&utm_campaign=oss).

 ## Contributing

-We would love for you to contribute to the project wherever you see fit.
-Before you begin, though, we would recommend taking a look at the [contributing guide](https://github.com/project-lumiere/lumiere/blob/main/CONTRIBUTING.md) before you begin.
-That way, it will be easier for us to take a look at your contribution.
+We would love for you to contribute to `lumiere.codes` wherever you see fit!
+We recommend reading the [contributing guide](https://github.com/project-lumiere/lumiere/blob/main/CONTRIBUTING.md) before you create a PR.

 ## License